Sirex noctilio: Symptoms of infestation

-Natural enemies and parasites
+Natural predators and parasites

-Birds are the primary natural enemies of the sirex woodwasp.
-The adults are frequently hunted by swallows (Hirundidae) and swifts (Apodidae), both of which prefer males.
-The black woodpecker (Dryocopius martius) and great spotted woodpecker (Dendrocopus major) consume some larvae, but do not specialize on the sirex woodwasp.
+Birds are the primary natural predators of the European woodwasp.
+The black woodpecker (Dryocopius martius) and great spotted woodpecker (Dendrocopus major) consume some larvae, but do not specialise on the European woodwasp.
+In Australia, the flying adults are hunted by woodswallows (Artamidae) and swifts (Apodidae), both of which prefer males.

 Several parasites have a larger impact on woodwasp populations.
 These include Ibalia leucospoides (Ibaliidae); Schletterius cinctipes, Megarhyssa nortoni (Ichneumonidae); and Rhyssa persuasoria.
 While I. leucospoides lay its eggs into the woodwasp's egg and the hatching period is therefore similar to its host's, the ichneumons mentioned lay their eggs on larvae or adult woodwasps; they hatch out later in the springtime.
 The parasites locate host larvae hidden in the wood using their antennae to detect cues, including the smell of leaking drill dust or fungus mycelium, weak vibrations, or differences in temperature.
 The majority of these insect hyperparasites feed on honeydew and nectar, both of which affect the woodwasps' sensitivity.

 Another parasite is the nematode Beddingia (Deladenus) siricidicola, which was suggested in the New World in the 1970s as a possible biological control.
 B. siricidicola causes infertility in female wasps, but does not impair the fertility of males.
 Inside the host tree, the nematodes primarily feed on fungal mycelium.
 If they get near the wasp larvae, they infect females, which then couple with males and finally infest the wasp larvae.
 These eventually exit the tree carrying the nematodes with them.
 Competition for food between B. siricidicola and the wasp larvae also occurs, resulting in slower growth and possible starvation of the woodwasp larvae.
-The population of the Sirex woodwasp is very prone to infestation by B. siricidicola; infestation rates of up to 90% have been recorded.
+The population of the European woodwasp is very prone to infestation by B. siricidicola; infestation rates of up to 90% have been recorded.
 The nematodes are often used to combat the wasps by combining them with the symbiosis partner Amylostereum.
 The related species B. wilsoni has a similar effect, but as it also lives parasitically with the genus Rhyssa, it is not used for pest control.

 Management options

-Several biological control agents have been employed to try to limit populations of the sirex woodwasp.
+Several biological control agents have been employed to try to limit populations of the European woodwasp.
 B. siricidicola has been shown to infect up to 70% of the wasps, but delivery and inoculation have been a problem when delivering the organism to the tree.
 The introduction of hyperparasitic wasps Megarhyssa nortoni nortoni, Rhyssa persuasoria persuasoria and Ibalia leucospoides leucospoides have been successful but, although a lessening in the numbers of the wasp has been observed, those measures are not stopping its spread, because the predators do not reduce wasp populations below 40% of the local population.

 As a consequence of forest damage in Australia and New Zealand, wood imports to those countries have been required to be certified free from living sirex larvae.

 Treatment has also been attempted with bromomethane (CH3Br), through heat, or by removing the bark.